What is Segwit (Segregated Witness)?

 These blocks of transactions are limited in capacity up to 1mb.
 As a result, a Bitcoin block is able to accommodate around 2700 transactions on average.

-This creates a problem when a lot of people are trying to send Bitcoins (like during price rallies), since a long queue of transactions waiting to enter the blockchain is formed.
+This creates a problem when a lot of people are trying to send Bitcoins (like during price rallies), since a long queue is formed of transactions waiting to enter the blockchain.

-While Visa can process 1,700 transactions per second, Bitcoin can process only 4, making it unscalable for mass adoption.
+While Visa routinely processes around 1,700 transactions per second, Bitcoin can process only about 5, making it unscalable for mass adoption.
 In order for Bitcoin to truly become usable on a worldwide scale, it needs to find a way to increase its transaction capacity.

 Transaction Malleability Issue